What Does John 2:1-11 Mean?

 Isaiah 25:6

-The Lord prepares a feast of rich wine, foreshadowing Jesus' abundance at Cana.
+God prepares a feast of rich food and wine, foreshadowing Jesus’ abundance and the messianic banquet He inaugurates.